gilbertrec/gilbertrec/README.md

 ### Hi there 👋 I'm Gilberto!🇮🇹
-I'm a Master Student of Computer Science at University of Salerno.
+I'm a Ph.D.
+Student of Computer Science at University of Salerno.

 I'm a code enthusiast particularly focused on Software Engineering and AI.